Ajmal342/suguv1/README.md

-## WhatsApp User Bot
+## S-G-U-V-1

-This is a Userbot based on WhatsAsena written by [Yusuf Usta](https://github.com/Quiec)
+This is a Userbot based on WhatsAsena written by [A-J-M-A-L](https://github.com/Ajmal342)

 ## What is WhatsAsena?

-**WhatsAsena,** is a WhatsApp bot written by [Yusuf Usta](https://github.com/Quiec).
+**WhatsAsena,** is a WhatsApp bot written by [A-J-M-A-L](https://github.com/Ajmal342).
 Does not log into your account It is written on WhatsApp Web API.
 ## Setup

 1. Click [SCAN](https://replit.com/@Nightbot2O/baileys-qr) and scan QR through Whatsapp Linked Devices Option in Your whatsapp App.